 You learn from your mistakes right away—If all it takes for you to learn the right way to answer a question is to answer it wrong once, you probably don't need as much study time as the average person.

 You are new to the test—This one's unlikely if you're coming up on your senior year, but even if you just haven't studied a lot up to this point, it will be easier for you to make improvements quickly.

 Remember that literal osmosis is not a viable studying technique.

 Step 4: Spread Out Your Estimated Hours Based on Summer Plans and Summer and Fall Test Dates

 Now for the actual plan — you know approximately how many hours you need to study, but how will you fit them into your schedule?

-Here are a couple examples of plans for different point improvements:
+Here are a some examples of plans for different point improvements:

 You have an estimated study time of 20 hours, which is easily manageable over the course of three months.
-Choose 1-2 hours a week that you will set aside for studying.
+Choose one to two hours a week that you will set aside for studying.
 By the end of the summer, you will accumulate at least 20 hours of study time.